joshuar/go-hass-anything/README.md

   --platform=linux/arm64,linux/armv7,linux/amd64
 ```

-Pre-built containers that can run a demo app can be found on the
+Pre-built containers that can run some demo apps can be found on the
 [packages](https://github.com/joshuar/go-hass-anything/pkgs/container/go-hass-anything)
 page on GitHub.
+The demo app source code can be found in [examples/](./examples/).

 ### 🏃 Running